andycasey/smhr/README.md

 - v0.2 is a frozen development version, v0.21 is a slightly more recently frozen version.
 - v0.1 is the current stable version.
 Things are working and it is being used for papers.

-If you are new to SMHR, you should use the branch `refactor-scatterplot`.
 Note v0.1 and v0.2 files are not compatible, but there is a script to convert old save files into new save files.
 There is not a way to convert files from the old SMH to new SMHR.